Terror probe launched after deadly Paris knife attack - Journal du Cameroun

-A knifeman shouting “Allahu akbar” was shot dead by police in central Paris late Saturday after he killed one person and injured four, prompting a terror probe.
+A knifeman shouting “Allahu akbar” was shot dead by police in central Paris late Saturday after he killed one person and injured four others, sparking a terror probe and panic on the streets of France’s capital.

 The attack took place near the city’s main opera house in an area full of bars, restaurants and theatres which were brimming on a weekend night.